Government House is the official residence of the BC Lieutenant Governor. It’s a grand historic building with beautiful gardens and views of Victoria.

 About the Lieutenant Governor

 The Lieutenant Governor is the Queen’s representative to British Columbia.
-It’s an appointed position, officially by the Governor General of Canada but on the advice of the elected government, and for a minimum of 5 years but usually more.
+It’s an appointed position, officially by the Governor General of Canada but made on the advice of the elected government.
+The minimum term length is 5 years but some stay in the position for longer.

 The previous and 29th Lieutenant Governor, Judith Guichon, was in the role for around six years beginning in 2012.
-As of April, 2018, the present and 30th Lieutenant Governor of the province is Janet Austin.
+In April of 2018, Janet Austin became the 30th Lieutenant Governor of the province.
+As of May 2021, she is still in office.

 Tips and Advice